Cooking in a wood-fired cob oven is equal parts art and science. In this article, we’ll cover the basics of wood-fired cob oven cooking.

 - Short Cooking Session (1 hour or less) – Using the garden hoe, scrape all the ashes and embers into your metal bucket/wash pan (there should be a few inches of water in the bucket to immediately extinguish the embers so as to reduce the likelihood of injury.

-- Long Cooking Session (1+ hours) – Not everyone agrees on this, but for longer cooking sessions, rather than taking all the fire/embers out, we’ll leave a small fire + embers in the far back of the oven so we can quickly fire things back up if we need more heat.
+- Long Cooking Session (1+ hours) – Not everyone agrees on this, but for longer cooking sessions, rather than taking all the fire/embers out, we’ll use our metal hoe to scrape the embers/fire small fire into the back and sides of the oven so we can quickly fire things back up if we need more heat.
 We also leave a fire going in the back if we’re cooking meat.

 Now comes the fun part: food!

-Here’s the order (based on the need for heat and/or open flame) that we cook specific types of food in:
+Here’s the order (based on the need for heat and/or open flame) that we cook specific types of food in in our wood-fired cob oben:

 - pizza, focaccia, flatbreads